 Planning a Wedding|

-Organizing a Wedding in Australia
+Organizing a Wedding Service

 The reception: If you are using a reception center, always start with this booking first as they are often booked years ahead.
 Remember, a personal recommendation can save you from an embarrassing occasion.
 Most reception centers give you 5 hours and the booking can be an evening during the week or a Saturday/Sunday lunch or tea.
 There is a price difference between the different booking times with Saturday evening being the dearest.
 Why not be different and go for a Saturday lunch or a Friday evening?
 With the high cost of receptions people are now doing their own thing" - a Bar-B-Q, separate intimate dinners leading up to the wedding and then the big drive off into the sunset following the service, finger food and drinks served after the wedding in a hall, cricket pavilion, park ......